Menhet, Menwi and Merti: Location and layout

-The tomb, formally numbered Wady D Tomb 1, is located at the head of Wady D in Wady Gabbanat el-Qurud, southwest of the Valley of the Kings.
-This "remote and unfrequented" area of the Theban necropolis was used as a burial ground for queens and royal children during the early Eighteenth Dynasty.
+The tomb, formally numbered Wadi D Tomb 1, is located at the head of Wadi D in Wadi Gabbanat el-Qurud, southwest of the Valley of the Kings.
+This "remote and unfrequented" area of the Theban necropolis, part of the Western Wadis near the Valley of the Queens was used as a burial ground for queens and royal children during the early Eighteenth Dynasty.
 The tomb is cut into the base of the vertical cliff 30 m back in a narrow cleft 10 m above the valley floor.
 The location is such that the "mouth of the cleft is totally inaccessible to anyone standing below and equally so to anyone above, unless he has come provided with a rope to lower himself over the precipitous rock."
-Parallels have been drawn with the tomb cut for Hatshepsut as Great Royal Wife in Wady A, a tomb in Wady C thought to belong to Neferure, and the tomb of Thutmose III, as all these tombs are cut high into the cliff face in narrow steep-sided valleys.
+Parallels have been drawn with the tomb cut for Hatshepsut as Great Royal Wife in Wadi A, a tomb in Wadi C thought to belong to Neferure, and the tomb of Thutmose III, as all these tombs are cut high into the cliff face in narrow steep-sided valleys.

 The layout is simple and consists of a short vertical shaft 1.5 m wide and 4 m deep that leads to a descending passageway 12 m long.
 Mohammed Hammad, one of the local discoverers, recalled that there was originally intact blocking at both ends of the passage.
 The corridor opens to the right onto a single chamber measuring 7.5 × 5 m with a height of 1.5-2 m.
 There is no well shaft.
 Winlock noted that by the time of his visit in the 1920s the ceiling of both the chamber and passage had fallen.
 The tomb is entirely undecorated.